jackywuis/IsolateNS/README.md

 -r --reference Your reference file (in gbk or gbf format)

--o --out       The output file name (Default: the same name as your query file)

 The output format would be as following:

 File_name chromosome pN pS pN/pS dN dS dN/dS